SkapMicke/smdx-qbserver/[randolio]/randol_carheist/README.md

     }
 },
 ```
-For mrf_inventory, add this to your items.lua
+For qb-inventory, add this to your items.lua
 ```lua
 heist_papers = {
     name = 'heist_papers',